abrownstein2022/mern-travel-blog/README.md

 Features for *future* development
  -->
 **The main features in this project are:**<br>
-1. MERN stack: uses MongoDB/Mongoose ODM, Express.js, React, Node.js, JWT for authentication, Heroku for deployed website
+1. MERN stack: uses MongoDB/Mongoose ODM, Express.js, React, Node.js, JWT for authentication
 1. Example screenshots with description of application functionality
 1. Necessary MERN folder structure and setup with client/server
 1. Professional README